ZaidPathan/z-wisdom/README.md

 1. Be soft spoken.
 1. Never do brain work beyond the capacity, avoid scrolling, gaming which causes heavy pain.
 1. Always book and timebox all tasks & calls.
+1. Have more dedicated time for brainstorming on each important project or task.